 Both commands will not allow you to push it to master because it considered a good practice to always branch off your changes and then merge it to master using a PR.
 This is completely my view.

 Quick and easy way to view your commit log in oneline.
+Its formatted in a way where you can see the commit message, date and author along with some other info.

 To use all these command, follow the steps below to setup: